HimanshuXX12/LET-S-CHAT/Readme.md

-Hey this is the Readme file  and you are seeing the Mern stack chat app
+Hey this is the Readme file  and you are seeing the Mern stack chat app and this is main branch